thunderbird/webext-docs/overlay/browserAction.rst

 browserAction
 =============

-The browserAction APIs first appeared in Thunderbird 64.
+The browserAction API first appeared in Thunderbird 64.
 It is very similar to Firefox's `browserAction API`__.

 Many of our `sample extensions`__ use a browserAction.